wp-plugins/easy-contact/readme.txt

 You will also want to customize the Easy Contact plugin from the *Settings > Contact* options menu.
 Here you can set the email address to receive submissions, text for legends, labels, and prompts, turn on spam reduction measure(s), etc.

+Included with Easy Contact is a example style sheet file with images.
+Easy Contact features dynamic classes, so when an input field is returned to the user for an error-related issue, the input is given the class `error`, etc.

+If you are using the Sandbox or a Sandbox-based theme template, you probably won't need much (if any) CSS customization, as Easy Contact shares the same design patterns as the Sandbox comment form.

 And so on.
 A very simple plugin.